GensoKishi Metaverse (MV) Price Tops $0.13 on Major Exchanges

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-GensoKishi Metaverse was first traded on January 27th, 2022.
+GensoKishi Metaverse’s genesis date was January 27th, 2022.
 GensoKishi Metaverse’s total supply is 2,000,000,000 tokens and its circulating supply is 1,709,312,901 tokens.
 GensoKishi Metaverse’s official Twitter account is @genso_meta and its Facebook page is accessible here.
-GensoKishi Metaverse’s official website is genso.game.
+The official website for GensoKishi Metaverse is genso.game.

 GensoKishi Metaverse Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as GensoKishi Metaverse directly using US dollars.
-Investors seeking to trade GensoKishi Metaverse should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy GensoKishi Metaverse using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as GensoKishi Metaverse directly using U.S. dollars.
+Investors seeking to acquire GensoKishi Metaverse should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy GensoKishi Metaverse using one of the exchanges listed above.

 Receive News & Updates for GensoKishi Metaverse Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GensoKishi Metaverse and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.